Advice for Landlords & Tenants

 If you are instructing an agent they should be able to go through with you your obligations as a landlord.

-If you are managing the property yourself you should ensure that you are fully up to date with current legislation and requirements.
+If you are managing the property yourself you should ensure you are fully up to date with current legislation and requirements

 Landlords are required to produce an Energy Performance Certificate (EPC).
 The certificate lasts for 10 years and has to be produced by an accredited assessor.
 An assessment of the property must be carried out and a certificate obtained prior to letting the property.
 Any existing landlord must carry out an assessment of the property after the current tenant leaves and before a new one moves in.